 2. Use a Password Manager

-Not to be confused with the one that's automatically included in your phone's browser, I highly recommend using a 3rd party password manager for convenience.
+Not to be confused with the one already included in your phone's browser, I highly recommend using a 3rd party password manager for convenience.

-If you’ve seen this certain Google Chrome video ad online where the browser saves the passwords for you, that is a big red flag right there.
+If you’ve seen this certain Google Chrome video ad online, where the browser saves the passwords for you, that is a big red flag right there.

-But despite iPhones being able to save all your passwords with iCloud keychain, if you didn't back everything up, then you're screwed.
+But despite iPhones being able to save all your passwords with an iCloud keychain, if you didn't back everything up, then you're screwed.

 If you're looking for better security, go with an open-sourced password manager.

 If you're look for more user-friendliness, go with LastPass.

 Either way, if you decide to switch your iPhone to Android or vice-versa in the future, at least you won't have to export all your passwords from your device since they're all saved on the cloud.